-- 5.1 The parents or the pupil may request a Review of the Head's decision to expel or remove a pupil from the school, or where the pupil is suspended from the school for 11 working days or more or where a suspension would result in the pupil missing a public examination].
-The request must be made within five working days of the date of the Head's letter confirming his / her decision. - 5.2 If such a request is made, the pupil shall remain suspended until the Review has taken place and either the sanction is upheld or a reconsidered decision made. - 5.3 See the expulsion and removal: review procedure for further information about requesting a Review and the detail of the procedure.
+- 5.1 The Parents or the pupil may request a Review of the Head's decision to permanently exclude or require the removal of a pupil from the School, or where the pupil is suspended from the School for 11 working days or more or where a suspension would result in the pupil missing a public examination.
+The request must be made within five working days of the date of the Head's letter confirming his / her decision. - 5.2 If such a request is made, the pupil shall remain suspended until the Review has taken place and either the sanction is upheld or a reconsidered decision made. - 5.3 See the Exclusion and Withdrawal Review policy for further information about requesting a Review and the detail of the procedure.
+This policy is available from the school on request.